-- From the search results, select the program that you wish to subscribe to, and follow the subscription procedures from the station getting started guide
+- From the search results, select the program that you wish to subscribe to, and follow the subscription procedures from the 'Subscribing to Programs" tab on the left.

 Important Note: The information you input on the subscription page only controls the display of your station schedule on your home page.
 It does *not* control the subscription deliveries.
 If you subscribe to a program, you will receive all episodes that are transmitted.
 For example, if you subscribe to BBC World Service Weekday 1400, your decoders will be tuned to receive Monday through Friday episodes even if you only air it on Tuesday.
 Designating your air schedule as "Only Tuesday" only controls the display of this program delivery on your station home page.

 Once your station has subscribed to programs, you should begin receiving audio on your ContentDepot decoders and receivers with the next episode delivery.
 For file-based programs, general information is available in the station guide to assist you with automation.
 For more detailed automation support, please contact your automation vendor.
 Our PRSS Help Desk is available to assist you with all other audio delivery questions.
 The PRSS Help Desk can be reached at 800.971.7677 or email@example.com.